Official-BReep/isos/README.md

-## 📦 How to Install Split Files Using 7-Zip
+## 📦 How to Install iso Files Using 7-Zip

 If you've downloaded files that are split into parts (e.g., `file.7z.001`, `file.7z.002`, etc.), follow the steps below to extract them properly.